 Any serious injury occurring in the school/setting e.g. broken bone, is reported to Health and Safety Executive (HSE) via RIDDOR.
-This is also reported to Ofsted within 14 days if it occurs in our early years (see Appendix F).
+For children in nursery, this is also reported to Ofsted as soon as reasonably practicable or within 14 days (see Appendix F).

-2.13 Safe use of ICT and mobile phones
+2.13 Safe use of ICT and mobile phones (See Online Safety policy)

 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-At John Wilkinson Primary school we ensure that there are appropriate filters and appropriate monitoring systems in place.
-We have an effective whole school/college approach to online safety which empowers us as a school, to protect and educate pupils, students, our staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+At John Wilkinson Primary school and nursery school we ensure that there are appropriate filters and appropriate monitoring systems in place.
+We have an effective whole school/college approach to online safety that empowers us as a school, to protect and educate pupils, students, our staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns were appropriate.